bbfrederick/rapidtide/docs/introduction.rst

     - It’s giving back to the community.
 I benefit from the generosity of a lot of authors who have made the open source tools I use for work and play, so I figure I can pony up too.

+[‡] or better yet, you, empowered user, can fix it, and push back a fix that benefits everybody...

 Python version compatibility
 -----------------------------
 I've now switched over to using python 3 as my daily driver, so I know that